lobolab/mergem/README.md

 Provide the list of models to be merged as a list to the merge function:

-    merge_results = mergem.merge([model1, model2,..], objective)
+    merge_results = mergem.merge(input_models, set_objective='merge', exact_sto=False)

-where objective can be 'merge' or model index ('1', '2', '3', etc).
+* `input_models` is a list of COBRApy model objects or strings specifying file names.
+* `set_objective` specifies if the objective functions are merged ('merge') or copied from a single model (specifying the index of the model: '1', 2', '3', etc.).
+* `exact_sto` is set to true for using exact stoichiometry when merging reactions.

-The merge function returns a dictionary of results including the merged model, the metabolite and reaction jaccard distances of each model with respect to first model, and the metabolite and reaction model sources.
+The merge function returns a dictionary of results including the merged model, the metabolite and reaction Jaccard distances of each model with respect to the first model, and the metabolite and reaction model sources.

 ------